rolandwalker/unicode-fonts/README.markdown

 Compatibility and Requirements
 ------------------------------

-	GNU Emacs version 24.3-devel     : yes, at the time of writing GNU Emacs version 24.3           : yes
+	GNU Emacs version 24.4-devel     : no, at the time of writing GNU Emacs version 24.3           : yes
 	GNU Emacs version 23.3           : yes
 	GNU Emacs version 22.3 and lower : no